I’ve read a LOT of tips for not crying while cutting onions.

 A 10-year-old with a Knife?

 Does it surprise you that my 10-year-old is using a great big chef’s knife?
 Or that my 7-year-old also uses sharp knives already?
+If your kids want to learn some knife skills too, check out our free knife skills class for kids!

 Why is this Special for Kids?